Muyodi/3rd-project/README.md

 # main Menu:
 The main menu gives users options;
-Enter their anser
+Enter their name
-Analyse the answer
+Enter their answer
 respond correct or wrong
 give right answer if wrong
 give scores